 - If you belong to any spiritual group or lineage, you remain independent and focused on your practices regardless of what others are or aren’t doing or saying (all groups hold dysfunctional tendencies and spiritual groups are no exception).

-- You fully embrace the idea that your spiritual path (or self-ascension) is the one that leads you to Know Thyself.
+- You fully embrace the idea that your spiritual path is the one that leads you to Know Thyself.

 - You are willing to commit to an ongoing process of self-exploration to uncover all your hidden, ego-based motivations.

-Getting to a place of surrendering to divine love requires letting go of everything that is not love: all your fears, attachments, aversions, rebelliousness, and pride, to immerse yourself in the path of self-knowledge that leads to the Self.
-Contact me today if you’re ready to begin your journey with clarity of purpose and an individualized road map to keep you on track and your ego-mind in check!
+Getting to a place of surrendering to divine love requires letting go of everything that is not love: all your fears, attachments, aversions, rebelliousness, and pride, to immerse yourself in the path of self-knowledge leading to your true Self.
+Contact me today if you’re ready to begin your journey toward greaterspiritual path emotional and spiritual freedom as you learn to master your ego-mind!

 © 2016 Yol Swan.
 All rights reserved.